TheCuddlyBear/HellBot/README.md

 - The buildscript packages the bot using the Gradle `distribution` plugin, with the final distribution placed in `build/distributions` in both `.tar` and `.zip` format.

-**Note:** This template includes a `.editorconfig` file that defaults to using tabs for indentation in almost all file types.
+**Note:** This HellBot includes a `.editorconfig` file that defaults to using tabs for indentation in almost all file types.
 This is because tabs are more accessible for the blind, or those with impaired vision.
 We won't accept feedback or PRs targeting this approach, though you can always change it in your projects.